 The indicated running white spots on the SCR gates indicate the triggering and the execution of the latching function by the SCRs, while the PNP base white spots indicate the breaking of the relevant SCR latches.

 Single LEDs are shown in the sequence, but depending on the supply voltage more numbers of series LEDs could be inserted within each of the RGB channels.
 For example with a 12V supply 3 LEDs may be incorporated on each of the channels, with 24V this may be increased to 6 LEDs on each of the channels.

 Example Welcome Scrolling Simulation

-How to configure the above effect for creating a running or scrolling RGB LED alphabets
+How to configure the above effect for creating a running or moving RGB LED alphabets

-The above example shows a classic RGB scrolling alphabet simulation using the above explained circuit.
+The above example shows a classic RGB moving graphical alphabet simulation using the above explained circuit.

 Each alphabet can be seen wired with the red, green and the blue LEDs from the 8 RGB LED modules.

 The series parallel connections can be a little complex, and might require some experience and skill, the following articles can be studied for understanding the calculations involved for wiring LEDs in series and parallel:

 Many different innovative patterns can be designed and implemented using ones own creative imaginations and by wiring the RGB LEDs appropriately across the sequence.